vishgm/PredictingHDDFailuresUsingML/README.md

 Healthy or Likely to Fail...
  Imagine Datacenters,Datawarehouses etc where so many HDDs are used and people just don't have time to check each and every HDD for its health right?

- So, i applied my Data Science and Machine Learning knowledge to help predict whether a HDD is likely to fail or not, given a dataset of hard drives....
+ So, then applied my Data Science and Machine Learning knowledge to help predict whether a HDD is likely to fail or not, given a dataset of hard drives....

 I thought this would make it easy to check the health of multiple HDDs at once??
 Cool right? {only Admins know the pain :( }